mmartin46/ChatteredApp/README.md

 # ChatteredApp

-A mobile chat application developed in Java which utilizes the Google Firestore Database.
+A mobile one-on-one chat application developed in Java which utilizes the Google Firestore Database.